JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### Presampling Lights

 Later steps in the rendering process are going to want to calculate `LightContributions`, e.g. in the ReSTIR DI shader.
-One thing we could do is perform the whole light sampling process all in one shader.
+One thing we could do is perform the whole light sampling process (generate -> resolve  -> calculate contribution) all in one shader.
 Indeed, for my first ReSTIR DI prototype, that's what I did - but performance was terrible.

 By generating the light sample, resolving it, and then calculating its contribution all in the same shader, we're introducing a lot of divergent branches and incoherent memory accesses.
 If there's one thing GPUs hate, it's divergence.
 GPUs perform better when all threads in a group are executing the same branch and don't need masking, and when the threads are all accessing similar memory locations that are likely in a nearby cache.